iterative/dvc.org/content/docs/start/experiments.md

 ### ⚙️ Initializing a project into DVC experiments

 If you already have a DVC project, that's great.
-You can start to use `dvc exp` commands right away to create experiments in your project.
+You can start to use `dvc exp` commands right away to run experiments in your project.
 (See the [user's guide] for detailed information.)
 Here, we briefly discuss how to structure an ML project into a DVC experiments project with `dvc exp init`.

 [user's guide]: /doc/user-guide/experiment-management/